-I'm a food writer and recipe developer.
-I'm also a mother, a spouse, dog lover, and caretaker of a surprising number of living houseplants.
-I live in the Chicago area and love thin-crust tavern-cut pizza on both a spiritual and an academic level.
+I'm also a mother, spouse, dog lover, and caretaker of a surprising number of thriving houseplants.
+I live in the Chicago area and I love thin-crust tavern-cut pizza on both a spiritual and an academic level.

 Keep reading below for some fun/absurd Q&A I've gotten from friends and readers over the years.